Nama’s ‘Project Nantes’ deal cost taxpayers €29m, Dáil Committee finds

 Nama’s sale of debts due from boom-era property player Quinlan Private to Luxembourg-based Clairvue-Nantes for €38.6 million “resulted in a potential loss to the taxpayer of approximately €29 million”, the Dáil’s Public Accounts Committee has found.

-Committee chairman Brian Stanley and members Marc McSharry and Catherine Murphy indicated on Thursday that the agency should return to face further questions on the 2012 deal, dubbled Project Nantes.
+Committee chairman Brian Stanley and members Marc McSharry and Catherine Murphy indicated on Thursday that the agency should return to face further questions on the 2012 deal, dubbed Project Nantes.

-The committee’s report also criticises Nama for failing to fully investigate links between Avestus, which was manging the loans for the agency, and the buyer.
+The committee’s report also criticises Nama for failing to fully investigate links between Avestus, which was managing the loans for the agency, and the buyer.

 However, the report acknowledges that there was no breach of the Nama Act, the legislation that established the agency.